 STM starts testing 100% electric bus

 Writing about one or more aspects of electric vehicles is a popular term paper topic.
 Beginning this week, the STM is testing an all-electric bus on select routes in Montreal as a possible option to help decrease its greenhouse emissions.
-I was pleasantly surprised to read in the Montreal Gazette telectric bushat the STM already owns hybrid buses (part diesel and electric).
+I was pleasantly surprised to read in the Montreal Gazette that the STM already owns hybrid buses (part diesel and electric).
 An electric bus, depending on the model, costs 7-14% more than a hybrid bus, and 50-70% more than a diesel bus.
 The STM aims to purchase only electric buses when it starts replacing its existing fleet in 2025.
 I look forward to riding on one!

 Image from STM